Building tree annotation with a spreadsheet

 12

 We need to add word class tag information to the words of (2).
-We first insert cells to the left of A1:A10, so that the contents of A1:A10 become B1:B10, and A1:A10 become empty cells, as in (3).
+We first insert cells to the left of A1:A10, so that the contents of A1:A10 become B1:B10, and A1:A10 become empty cells, as in spreadsheet (3).
 There is now room for adding word class tags.

 (3)